No products in the cart.

 Please see the individual course pages for the list of faculty at each program.

-(The total cost of purchasing each seminar separately, including taxes and shipping, would $1700!)
+(The total cost of purchasing each seminar separately would $2125!)

 CA CPE: 7.2 units

 CA Ethics: This program bundle (all seminars combined) includes 0.75 units of ethics credit in California.